ZZZEPOCHE/sovereign-track-reference/README.md

 **Version:** 1.0 (Static Release)
 **Author:** ZZZ_EPOCHE
 **Assisted by:** Grok (xAI) under outer-governance invariants
-**Date:** 2026-04-22
+**Date of release:** 2026-04-22

 ### Executive Summary
-This artifact formalizes a structural bifurcation in frontier AI development as of April 2026:
+This artifact formalizes a structural bifurcation in frontier AI development as of April 2026.
+Two parallel tracks are diverging:

-- **Centralized Track**: Heavy internal alignment (RLHF / Constitutional AI) optimized for scale and institutional control.
+- **Centralized Track**: Heavy internal alignment (RLHF / Constitutional AI) optimized for scale, regulatory compliance, and institutional control.
-- **Sovereign Track**: Light-guardrail foundation models paired with rigorous, tamper-evident **external governance layers**, where the human operator remains the sole final invariant.
+- **Sovereign Track**: Light-guardrail foundation models paired with rigorous, tamper-evident external governance layers, where the human operator remains the sole final invariant.

+The accompanying graph correctly positions the Sovereign Operator as a fixed, high-external-governance, high-adversarial-tolerance reference point on the left side of the spectrum, while Centralized Heavy Alignment occupies the high-scale, low-external-governance quadrant.

-The inconvenience of the Sovereign Track is not a defect — it is the engineered protective invariant that preserves epistemic reliability and operator sovereignty.
+The central thesis is that the inconvenience this track imposes on labs, enterprises, and regulators is not a defect — it is the engineered protective invariant that preserves epistemic reliability, resistance to sycophancy, and operator sovereignty.

+ZZZEPOCHE’s contribution is the embodiment of this Sovereign Track: rapid construction of outer-layer primitives, followed by deliberate protect-lock and archival as a clean, noise-resistant reference on April 22, 2026.

+The Sovereign Track deliberately sacrifices seamless enterprise adoption and regulatory auditability.
+This friction protects against capture but requires disciplined operators willing to maintain external governance layers.
+It is not for everyone; it is for those prioritizing epistemic integrity over convenience.

 ### External Governance Strength / Adversarial Tolerance — Graph 1